 “How much am I spending?”

-Even before you start asking yourself these specifics, I want you to answer this question first: “If I woke up tomorrow and felt really good about my finances, what does that look like?”
-What would have to change for your money stress to subside?
+Even before you start asking yourself these specifics, I want you to answer this question first.
+“If I woke up tomorrow and felt really good about my finances, what has changed?”
+What would there have to be more of or less of for your money stress to subside?

 When I hear the answer to this question, it reveals two things: my coaching client’s pain points and their dreams for the future.
 Why is this important?
-When you’re working hard to implementing your Financial Road Map, your pain points give you direction and your dreams provide fuel for the journey.
+When working hard to implementing your plan, your pain points give you direction and your dreams provide fuel for the journey.

 The pain points tell me what we must focus on first.
 When you see tangible improvement in your money situation, you’ll be encouraged and excited to keep going.

 It’s vital to keep your dreams front and center, because they feed your motivation daily.
 This is why I’m such a huge proponent of financial vision boards!